Rohit9324/NewsFusion-/README.md

 NewsFusion is a News Aggregator website made using HTML, CSS and JavaScript with light/dark mode feature .
-This website collects news from various topics such as sports , finanac etc and displays on single web page.
-Users also have the option to search for the news feed they want
+This website collects news from various topics such as sports , finanace etc an displays on single web page.
+Users also have the option to search for the news for their interested topics.